- Applying to study

 Non-Voting Positions & Volunteering

-SCCs are always looking for energetic students to assist them with projects or events on campus.
-For non-voting positions and volunteering opportunities, either pop into your campus council office for a chat or get in contact through the SRC page (opens in a new window).
+SRC members are always looking for energetic students to assist them with projects or events on campus.
+For non-voting positions and volunteering opportunities, either pop into your campus student rep office for a chat or get in contact through the SRCs WesternLife page (opens in a new window).

-Student elections are usually held during October of each year for positions starting on 1 January the following year.
-Additionally, expressions of interest are run as needed to fill any casual vacancies, the EOI form can be found on the SRC website (opens in a new window).
-For information about position and election times please refer the Student Elections webpage.
+Student elections are usually held during March/April of each year for positions starting on 1 July.
+Additionally, expressions of interest are run as needed to fill any casual vacancies throughout the year, the EOI form can be found on the SRCs WesternLife page (opens in a new window).
+For information about positions and annual election times please refer to the Student Elections webpage.